robnewton/netlify-function-mcp/examples/netlify-site/README.md

 # Netlify MCP Server Example

-This example demonstrates how to run an MCP (Model Context Protocol) server as a Netlify background function.
+This example demonstrates how to run an MCP (Model Context Protocol) server as a Netlify function with full JSON-RPC 2.0 support.

 ## Features

-- **15-minute execution time** - Uses Netlify background functions for long-running operations
 - **MCP Protocol compliant** - Implements JSON-RPC 2.0 message handling
 - **Streamable HTTP transport** - Compatible with MCP Inspector and other MCP clients
+- **External API integration** - Includes tools that call public REST APIs
+- **Organized structure** - MCP function and tools in dedicated folder
 - **Tool extensibility** - Easy to add new tools in the `tools/` directory

 ## Setup